DMSafe/DMSafe/README.md

 A plugin to track DMSafe Ranks & players who scam in Deathmatching.

 Feature List:
-- Access Data list end point to grab current usernames of Ranks & Scammers
+- Access Data list end point to grab current usernames of Ranks & Scammers defaulting with GitHuh link
+- Real time data updating by ticking the external data list option on the Config
 - Toggleable option to See Rank & Scammer names + icons above their heads
 - Toggleable option to See Rank names on the minimap
 - Toggleable option to Write in the chat box when a scammer is nearby